rimutaka/posts/Covidpocalipse/covidpocalipse.md

 The home worker should be a *productive team player* - not just **PRODUCTIVE**, but a **PRODUCTIVE TEAM PLAYER**.
 If you close your office now and ask everyone to work from home your team will run into a bunch of problems pretty quickly.

-Here is an example of an improvised "home office" of an admin worker quarantined at home.
-It suffered pretty much from all the issues I listed below.
+Here is an example of an improvised "home office" for an admin worker quarantined at home.
+It suffers from a number of issues discussed below.
 You, as an employer or a manager have to understand those issues and help your staff find workable solutions.

 ![sitting desk](small-room-office.jpg)